Suzuki Jimny Review

 That said, there’s a charm to it.
 Sure, you’ll be cranking up the radio to drown out the background noise and a long journey will leave you exhausted, but some people like that.
 Some people buy classic cars because they enjoy the blunt driving experience.

 You might be surprised at some of the clever safety assist features provided in the Jimny.
-Both models come with Suzuki’s Dual Sensor Brake Support, which monitors the road ahead and alerts the driver if it detects a potential collision with the vehicle ahead or a pedestrian.
+All models come with Suzuki’s Dual Sensor Brake Support, which monitors the road ahead and alerts the driver if it detects a potential collision with the vehicle ahead or a pedestrian.
 If you don’t respond in time, it’ll even apply the brakes to mitigate, or even increase the braking force if you hit the brake pedal.

 A Lane Departure Warning system will notify you if you start to stray from your lane on the motorway, while Hill Hold Control makes rolling back during a flustered hill start a thing of the past.